backdrop-contrib/allowed_values_function/README.md

 Allowed Values Function
 =================

-This module allows you to populate a list of options with the results of calling a custom function.
+This module allows you to populate a list field's options with the results of calling a custom function.

 Once enabled, in the Field UI, add a new list (ex: List (text)).
 You will now see a box to enter a value for "Allowed values function".
 This should be a function name only (no parenthesis), which